HiPerCoRe/KTT/documentation/ktt_api.md

 * `Tuner(const size_t platformIndex, const size_t deviceIndex)`:
 Creates new tuner object for specified platform and device.
-Indices for all available platforms and devices can be retrieved by calling `printComputeAPIInfo()` method
+Indices for all available platforms and devices can be retrieved by calling `printComputeAPIInfo()` method.

 Compute API methods
 -------------------